Washington State Route 512: Early roads

 The first road to connect Fort Steilacoom and areas of modern-day Lakewood to the Puyallup Valley was Byrd's Mill Road, established in 1852 and designated by the Oregon territorial government as an official government road.
 It was later upgraded into a military road and saw use during the 1855 Puget Sound War to carry soldiers and evacuated settlers from the Puyallup Valley.
 Byrd's Mill Road was designated as a state historical road in 1941 by the Washington state government, which funded the erection of historic markers at two sites.

 By the turn of the 20th century, Lakeview (now Lakewood) was connected to Parkland and Puyallup by a series of country roads that were straightened in the early 1910s to form Lakeview–Puyallup Road (now 112th Street South).
-The road remained graveled until a series of paving projects were completed by the county government in the 1920s and 1930s with funding from the state govrenment.
+The road remained graveled until a series of paving projects were completed by the county government in the 1920s and 1930s with funding from the state government.
 It was then incorporated into the state highway system in 1937 as Secondary State Highway 5G (SSH 5G), which connected Primary State Highway 5 (PSH 5) in Puyallup to PSH 1 in Lakeview.
 The highway used a section of Meridian Avenue that was later co-signed with SSH 5N, which was created in 1955.